microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/8-InstallExtensions.md

 # How to Install Extensions

-In this unit, you will learn about the extension tab in Visual Studio Code and how to install the Python extension.
+In this unit, you will learn about the extension tab in Visual Studio Code and how to install the Python and IntelliCode extension.

 ## Installing Python Extension